-Discover the gardens at Blickling Estate
+Discover the garden at Blickling Estate

 Discoveries to make in the garden

-The concept of the 'wilderness' is much more structured than its name implies.
-It dates from the earliest Jacobean garden.
+The concept of the 'wilderness' is much more structured than its name implies and dates from the earliest Jacobean garden.
 During the 1987 gales many trees were lost overnight.
 All have now been replaced with new trees planted to fill earlier gaps.

 Topiary and yew hedges

 The yew hedges line the front drive leading to the house.
 The annual trimming begins in August with the topiary in the parterre, followed by the ancient yew hedges.
 In days gone by, this used to be an extremely laborious task, but today is completed in little over a fortnight with mechanical cutters, a cherry picker and constant attention to line and form.

 For four centuries, Blickling’s walled garden supplied enough produce to feed the many families who lived and worked on the five thousand acre estate.
 However despite falling into disrepair during the twentieth century, a five year project began in November 2014 to restore the walled garden to its former glory.